Risk Controlled Image Retrieval: Method

 \subsubsection{Uncertainty Estimated by a BNN}

-Bayesian approaches treat the weights of a neural network as distributions, instead of as deterministic values.
-However, obtaining the analytical posterior distribution for the weights is intractable due to the difficulty of acquiring evidence.
-Researchers have utilized various methods to address this challenge, with variational inference being the most widely employed.
-Monte Carlo Dropout (MCD) \cite{gal2016dropout} initializes this methodology by assuming a mixed Gaussian distribution on each weight, which makes the sampling of weights equivalent to applying dropout operations.
+Bayesian approaches treat the weights of a neural network as distributions instead of deterministic values.
+Since obtaining the analytical posterior distribution for the weights is intractable due to the difficulty of acquiring evidence, researchers have utilized various methods to address this challenge, with variational inference being the most widely employed method, e.g., Monte Carlo Dropout (MCD) \cite{gal2016dropout}.
+MCD assumes a mixed Gaussian distribution on each weight, which makes the sampling of weights equivalent to applying dropout operations.
 In our image retrieval setting, we apply dropout to all conventional layers of the feature extractor with a dropout rate $p$.
-Features $\mu$ and their heuristic uncertainties $\sigma^2$ are obtained by applying dropout at test time and feed forwarding $T$ times:
+Feature $\mu$ and the heuristic uncertainty $\sigma^2$ are obtained by applying dropout at test time and $T$ forward propagations: